Best Action Movies 2017: Review Of The Outrageous Thrill-Ride ‘Atomic Blonde,’ And Where To Watch It

 “Charlize Theron (“Mad Max: Fury Road”) portrays Lorraine Broughton, a top-level spy for MI6, who is dispatched to Berlin to take down a ruthless espionage ring that has just killed an undercover agent for reasons unknown.
 She is ordered to cooperate with Berlin station chief David Percival (James McAvoy of “X-Men”), and the two form an uneasy alliance, unleashing their full arsenal of skills in pursuing a threat that jeopardizes the West’s entire intelligence operation.”

-Based on the graphic novel The Coldest City by Antony Johnston, the plot for Atomic Blonde is decent enough, but this two-hour thrill-ride is meant to be enjoyed for its visceral thrills.
-Like his other movies, utilizing a moody color palette consisting primarily of blue, green and red, Leitch gives a style to Atomic Blonde that’s sleek and cool.
+Based on the graphic novel, The Coldest City, by Antony Johnston, the plot for Atomic Blonde is decent enough, but this two-hour thrill-ride is meant to be enjoyed for its visceral thrills.
+Like his other movies — which utilize a moody color palette consisting primarily of blue, green and red — Leitch gives a style to Atomic Blonde that’s sleek and cool.

-The movie is at its best during its action sequences and when Amy and McAvoy’s characters are providing witty one-liners; lucky for viewers, that’s most of the film.
+The movie is at its best during its action sequences and when McAvoy’s character is providing witty one-liners; lucky for viewers, that’s most of the film.
 Though similar movies have been made, very few capture the style and action that this film accomplishes.
 When the movie isn’t showing us nudity, brilliantly choreographed action, and a plethora of gritty deaths, fans can look forward to John Goodman, per his usual, delivering humor and drama with his one-of-a-kind charm.

 Though the storyline is somewhat predictable, it offers enough plot twists to keep the film entertaining during its slower moments (which are very few).
 If you’re looking for a thought-provoking film or an adventure suitable for the whole family, then keep looking.
 But if you enjoy sharp action, crude humor, and tons of violence, with a plot just good enough to keep you hooked, then Atomic Blonde is for you.